Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 As the other countries joining the EU, the EWC Directive came into effect on the day of Czechia's admission to EU, that is on 1st May 2004.
 Of 2,204 enterprises Europe-wide which could potentially set up a European works council, 636 are represented by a branch office in Czechia (according to the calculations of the European Trade Union Institute in June 2005).
 This number is more or less comparable with Denmark or Ireland.
 Amongst the new EU member countries, Czechia ranks third place after Poland and Hungary.

 However only eight of these 636 enterprises have their headquarters on Czech soil.
 So the national economy is in the hands of foreign groups which frequently use the country as an "extended workbench" of the European single market.
 As many as 231 of the 636 enterprises are German.
 Almost the half of all enterprises with locations in Czechia had already founded an EWC in June 2005.
-These 333 committees are now to be enlarged to include delegates from Czechia.
-A study (2003) shows that at that time over 50 delegates from Czechia were already involved in various EWC bodies, half of them in the metal industry.
+These 333 councils are now to be enlarged to include delegates from Czechia.
+A study in the year 2003 shows that at that time over 50 delegates from Czechia were already involved in various EWC bodies, half of them in the metal industry.

-The first foundation of an EWC in a Czech enterprise
+The first EWC foundation in a Czech company

 Guide to EWC foundation in eastern European languages

 In the context of a project sponsored by the EU, the Slovenian trade union federation ZSSS prepared a guide for the foundation of European works councils for workers' representatives from the new EU member states in June 2006.
-It is available in Polish, Slovenian, French and Czech.
+It is available in Czech, Polish, Slovenian and French.

 Previous country specials in EWC News (only in German):